 Any one of the aforementioned people can initiate a Phase I ESA on the property.
 Whether you are a lender interested in property value, or the seller or buyer looking to avoid liability, the cost of conducting a Phase I ESA can be easily off-set by protecting financial investments and removing potentially expensive environmental liability.

-What Is the Cost of a Phase I ESA in Wisconsin?
+What Is the Cost of a Phase 1 Environmental Site Assessment in Wisconsin?

-The cost of a Phase I ESA varies significantly with each assessment and ultimately depends on the amount of time your ESA team spends assessing the property.
-The amount of time it takes to conduct a Phase I ESA is reliant upon several factors, including:
+The cost of a Phase 1 ESA varies significantly with each assessment and ultimately depends on the amount of time your ESA team spends assessing the property.
+The amount of time it takes to conduct a Phase 1 ESA is reliant upon several factors, including:

 - Location of Property and Records: The accessibility of your property and its historical records will impact the amount of time it takes your team to travel to them.
 If the property is located in a remote area or if property records are difficult to track down, it will take your team longer to complete this step.